Speaking My Mind

 I am an Australian Shepherd, a red Merle.
 And here is an interesting factoid about me: I was supposed to be a miniature Australian Shepherd, but as you might know, I AM NOT!
 I am a standard Australian Shepherd!
 Although I am now seven years old, I am the baby.
 I am the largest of fur babies, and due to my breed and being standard, I am just right.

-I was three months old when Mommy and Daddy adopted me.
-I had been removed from a hoarder's home in the Carolinas with my litter.Above is my PIC, taken on the birthday I shared with my dad, but dad is much older than I am!!!
+I was three months old when my parents adopted me.
+The volunteers had removed me from a hoarder's home in the Carolinas with my litter.The picture above was taken on the birthday I shared with my dad, but my dad is much older than I am.
 I was the first to be adopted, on February 16, 2018, on Dad's brother's birthday.

 Hey, wait!
 Please don't forget me!
 I am Chance, pictured above, a Bichon Frise!
-I am 13-ish years old, so they think, and the eldest, and I like getting up early with Mom and Aussie.
+I am 10-ish years old, so they think, and I like getting up early with Mom and Aussie.
 Bella sleeps late with Dad, till after seven most days, even later sometimes!

 I enjoy a good tug-a-war on the ropes Dad had twisted for Aussie and me, and sometimes even Bella plays, too!
 I was the last to be adopted, on January 23, 2020.